hantsy/jakartaee8-starter-boilerplate/docs/01setup.md

 4. Click *Finish* button to import the project into the current Eclipse workspace.

-#### Intellij IDEA
+### Intellij IDEA

 1. Click *File->New->Project from Existing Sources...*. from main menu.
 2. In the *Select File or Directory  to Import...* dialog, select the folder node of the source codes, click *Ok* button.
 3. In the *Import project...* dialog, choose the *Import from external model* option, and then select *Maven* in list, click *Finish* button.

-If it is the first time to create a Jakarta EE 8 project, it will take some time to resolve the Maven dependencies,  please be patient and wait for seconds.
+If it is the first time to create a Jakarta EE 8 project, it will take some time to resolve the Maven dependencies,  please be patient and wait for a while.